andrewkgibson1/EHR_Data_Analysis/README.md

 # EHR_Data_Analysis
-Data analysis in electronic health/medical records of the VA
+Data analysis in electronic health/medical records of the Veterans Health Association